unfoldedcircle/integration-node-library/examples/README.md

 node light.js
 ```

+## remote

+The [remote-entity example](remote/remote.js) integration shows how to use simple commands, power toggle functionality,
+pre-defined physical button mappings and how to define a user-interface.

+The user interface is partially created programmatically, and partially loaded from a json file.

 ## setup-flow

 The [setup_flow](setup-flow/setup_flow.js) example shows how to define a dynamic setup flow for the driver setup.